Image (15)

 Frequently Asked Questions

-Can I receive SSDI or SSI for fibromyalgia?
+2. Can you get SSDI for fibromyalgia?

-Is fibromyalgia curable?
+4. Is fibromyalgia permanently disabling?

 Conclusion